parberge/genmenu/README.md

 ## INTRO
 A python script to generate a weekly meal menu.
 ## Why
-For me it's quite an effort every week to plan the dinners.
-This is an attempt to automate it.
+To try to simplify and automate the process of planning what to eat
 ## Example
 See `genmenu_script.py.example`